6.5 Cross-border learning mobility

 Among the learning mobility programmes and schemes, a distinction can be made between those aimed at pupils and students and those reserved for teachers.

-A few examples of mobility programmes (the projects described here are indicative)
+Some examples of mobility programmes are as follows:

 “Programme Brigitte Sauzay” of the Franco-German Youth Office (OFAJ)

 Through the Brigitte Sauzay programme, the Franco-German Youth Office (OFAJ) encourages lower and upper secondary pupils (from grade 8 to 11) to take part in an individual school exchange.
-Participants spend 3 months in a host family in Germany and host their correspondent for the same length of time in France.
-Each pupil attends the school of the partner for at least 6 weeks.
+Participants spend three months in a host family in Germany and host their correspondent for the same length of time in France.
+Each pupil attends the school of the partner for at least six weeks.

 The programme makes it possible to experience a genuine immersion both into the school system and into the daily life of the neighbour country.
 It facilitates the learning of the German language and the development of social and intercultural skills.
 The financial support consists of a flat-rate amount for travel expenses.